 Advisory list of environmental weeds in Victoria

 Invasive plants present a serious and ongoing threat to Victoria’s biodiversity.
-An updated advisory list of environmental weeds in Victoria is available listing 1,780 plants.
+A 2022 updated advisory list of environmental weeds in Victoria is available listing over 1,800 plants.
 The information is being used with other data to allocate management resources more effectively.
-Its purpose is to help biodiversity managers with the relative risks posed by different environmental weeds and the relative urgency of managing them across Victoria’s natural ecosystems.
+Its purpose is to help public land and biodiversity managers with the relative risks posed by different environmental weeds and the relative urgency of managing them across Victoria’s natural ecosystems.

 Victorian environmental weed risk database